Four sheep are grazing beneath a row of solar panels on a grassy field.

 Public consultation

-As part of our public consultation, we will be holding two in-person events on:
+As part of our public consultation, we are holding five in-person events on:

 Frequently Asked Questions